Skip to main content

 --nameUnique name for the server

---commandExecutable to run
+--commandExecutable to run (e.g., npx, node, python)

---argsArguments to pass to the command (comma-separated for multiple)
+--argsArguments to pass (comma-separated for multiple)

 --envEnvironment variables (supports vault:KEY references)